 Apply for a scholarship

 If you’re an educator from an underrepresented background or work at an under-resourced school, we’d like to support you!
-Please take a few minutes to apply for an ISTE scholarship by May 1, 2021.
+Information for ISTELive 22 is coming soon.

 Support the scholarship program